 Using a free tool like my own free keyword tool, Google’s keyword planner or Twinword Ideas—or even more premium offerings like Ahrefs or SEMrush—can help you decide which phrases will work best for your topic.

 Here are a few more helpful tips about doing effective keyword research to make sure your blog marketing efforts stay on track:

 - Target high-volume, low competition keyword phrases whenever possible: The best options (especially for new bloggers) for keyword phrases to pursue are ones that are somewhat widely searched but have relatively low competition.
 If you can find a topic that people want to know about that comparatively few well-established sites have written extensively about, then you’ve found what might be the perfect subject matter for a blog post.
-These opportunities aren’t easy to find, so settling for medium-volume and medium to low competition could be as good as it gets if you’re in a highly competitive niche.
+These opportunities aren’t easy to find, so settling for medium-volume and medium to low competition keyword phrases like “how to build a personal fitness app” could be as good as it gets if you’re in a highly competitive niche like “software development“.

 - Use medium and long-tail keywords: At this point in the life of the Internet, it’s tough to rank for a single keyword (and often not very useful anymore, either).
 During the early years of the Internet and Google, you may have been able to rank #1 for a single word like blog or furniture or parenting.
 Today, there are far too many huge websites and great blog posts to easily rank for a single word.
 Instead, try to rank for a more specific keyword phrase (sometimes referred to as a medium or long-tail keyword).
 It’s easier to rank for longer terms, and it helps direct people to the exact answers they’re searching for.
 I may not rank first page for the word blog (at least today), but I rank well for terms like: how to name a blog, how to start a blog, how to pick a blog niche, blogging tools and many more relevant phrases in my niche that deliver substantial amounts of relevant readers when all combined together.